ykumawat/js-jquery-stop-propogation-readme-web-071717/README.md

 In jQuery, all click events "bubble up" the DOM.
 The `document` object knows about every event that is triggered on a page.
 This means that in our example above, the `span` with the `x` is a child of the `li` with the class `course`.
 When we click the `x`, that click event bubbles up the DOM and the parent element, the `li`, knows a click event has been triggered, which in turn triggers the `li`'s click event.

 What in the world?
 Why is that behavior we would want?
-In most cases you wouldn't at all.
+In most cases, it's not the desired behavior.
 Imagine if you had a large series of nested elements all with click events.
 Firing the click event of the innermost child would trigger the click events of every single parent.

 ## Stop Propagation